Buy Low Price From Here Now

 Technical Details

-- Meet Ira; Our Internet Radio Adaptor that connects automatically to any wireless internet network in about 3 minutes without the need of a computer.
+- Do you have wireless Internet?
+Do you want to get FREE music, sports, and news from around the world?- Meet Ira; Our Internet Radio Adaptor that connects automatically to any wireless internet network in about 3 minutes without the need of a computer.

 - Ira features over 11,000 stations from just about every country in the world.
 Filter by location or genre to find new stations in under 30 seconds.